Skip to main content

 Step 1: Collect and structure your responses

-Online survey tools can simplify the process of creating and sending questionnaires, as well as gathering responses.
+Online survey tools can simplify the process of creating and sending questionnaires, as well as gathering responses to open-ended questions.
 These tools often have simple, customisable templates to make the process much more efficient and tailored to your requirements.

 Some solutions offer different targeting variables, from geolocation to customer segments and site behaviour.
 This allows you to offer customised promotions to drive conversions and gather the right feedback at every stage in the online journey.